Zone of the Enders (video game): Gameplay

 Jehuty defeats an enemy Raptor with its blade.
 The green bar shows Jehuty's health while the top shows the remaining enemies.

 Zone of the Enders is a hack and slash and third-person shooter game in which the player takes the role of Leo Stenbuck, a child who becomes the pilot of the advanced mecha, or Frame, known as Jehuty.
 Jehuty is capable of three-dimensional movement, flying, and hovering.
 Leo uses Jehuty to traverse across different areas of a space colony orbiting Jupiter while attacking rogue Orbital Frames using its advanced weaponry.
 In some stages of the story, there is also the objective of minimizing damage to nearby buildings and civilians, encouraging more strategic combat.
-Players are given ranked depending on how many buildings and civilians were destroyed or spared.
+Players are given ranks depending on how many buildings and civilians were destroyed or spared.
 This grading affects the ending sequence outcome.
-Additionally, the player is given options to first take different areas where to fight in order to avoid linearity.
+Additionally, the player is given options where to fight in order to avoid linearity.
 In order to restore Jehuty's health, an item known as Metatron Ore can be found and used in every area.

 In battle, Jehuty locks-on to a single enemy Frame and is able to perform advanced maneuvers such as grabbing and throwing enemies, deploying an energy shield, and using booster jets to move quickly and dodge enemy attacks.
 It is equipped with an energy sword, an energy projectile, and various sub-weapons.
 As the player progresses, Jehuty's arsenal grows and its abilities expand by obtaining programs alongside their respective code.
 Every time Jehuty defeats an enemy it gains experience; after gaining a determined amount of experience, it levels up, improving most of its qualities.

 Upon completion of the game, a Versus Mode is unlocked.
 The player can use it to compete with the artificial intelligence (AI) bots or another player while controlling two Frames.